-This will be the 55th iteration of the modern Super Bowl.
-The first game took place back in January of 1967 with the Green Bay Packers taking out the Kansas City Chiefs.
+The 2024 event will be the 58th iteration of the modern Super Bowl.
+The first game took place back in January of 1967, with the Green Bay Packers taking out the Kansas City Chiefs.
 Green Bay ultimately won Super Bowl II, too, with a victory over the then-Oakland Raiders.

 Here’s a look at the past five Super Bowls

 - LVII: Kansas City Chiefs 38, Philadelphia Eagles 35